Skip to Main Content

 Notes on Lexis and Westlaw

 These 2 subscription databases are only available at IALS to academic researchers.
-For information about who can access these databases and how, see the IALS Law Databases.
+For information about who can access these databases and how, see the IALS Law Databases list.

 Both Lexis+ and Westlaw UK provide access to U.S. materials for UK users, but both launch with a British based front screen and you must select the appropriate part to access the international resources.